r-dean/paperclipsAI/README.md

 A project to create an RL agent that can play universal paperclips.

+# Installation

+Install this package from the main repository directory with `pip install`.

+Firefox is currently the only browser which is supported.

 # Usage

 Learn about how RL can be applied by walking through these Jupyter notebooks